Victor Langheld

 Victor Langheld was born on April 29th, 1940, in Berlin, Germany.
 At the time, his father, Heinz, was interned as an “enemy alien” in the Curragh Army Camp in Kildare, Ireland.
-On Ash Wednesday eve, 1945, at the age of five, Victor was baptised by fire amid the inferno of Dresden — a literal near-death experience.
+On Ash Wednesday eve, 1945, at the age of five, Victor was baptised by fire amid the inferno of Dresden — an actual near-death experience.
 In 1946 he arrived in Ireland to join his father and was naturalised an Irish citizen in 1947.

 He began his quest by reading voraciously across the mystical and philosophical traditions of medieval Christianity, ancient Hinduism, Buddhism, and Jainism, while delving equally deeply into the sciences — physics, biology, anthropology, evolution theory, and astronomy — questioning everything.

 Like them, he knew that his knowledge, true or false, would vanish when he did.
-But unlike most, he had already made peace with that.
+But unlike most, he had already made his peace with that.

 Procedural Monism